prancer-io/prancer-compliance-test/README.md

  - Kubernetes

 Under each top level directory, we have `cloud`, `iac` and `terraform` folders which hold the `rego` files respectively.
- - `cloud` folder holds all the rego files related to post deployment tests
+ - `cloud` folder holds all the rego files related to post deployment tests.
+These tests contribute to have continuous compliance in the cloud
- - `iac` folder holds all the rego files related to IaC Scan
+ - `iac` folder holds all the rego files related to IaC Security Scan.
+These tests contribute to shift security to left concept
- - `terraform` folder holds all the rego files related to Terraform
+ - `terraform` folder holds all the rego files related to Terraform Infrastructure as Code

 ## Prerequisites
 Make sure you have the following prerequisites available: